meta-x/meta-xample/README.md

 ## Status

-Functional, but frontend still has many some bugs, does not have a perfect UI/UX and lacks styling.
+Functional, but frontend does not have a perfect UI/UX and lacks styling.

 ## Live Demo